rgwch/ioBroker.mystrom-wifi-switch/README.md

 ## Use

-Each instance will create a switchState and a switchPower object.
+Each instance will create a info, a switchState and a switchPower object.
 SwitchState is true or false, switchPower is in Watts (and will always be 0 if  switchState is false, of course).
 Newer models of the switch feature an additional temperature indicator.
 With older switches, this will always be 0.
+The info.connection displays the connection state of the instance. this correlates to the "green" indicator on the instances page.
+The info.descripion is writeable to give the device a meaningful name.

 SwitchState is writeable.

 ## Changelog

+#### 2.0.4

+* Important bugfixes.
+Update is recommended.

 #### 2.0.0